 If you accept that the NFT market is crashing, you have to accept that the NFT market ever existed at all.

 The problem with NFT data is that most of it is coming from the NFT platforms themselves.
 There’s no way to confirm if what they are reporting is real.
-And there is good reason to suspect the secondary market doesn’t exist at all — it’s just wash trading, the same money going back and forth between the same people, to pump up the prices.
+And there is good reason to suspect the secondary market doesn’t exist at all — it’s just wash trading, meaning the same money is going back and forth between the same people, to pump up the prices.

 Most of the activity on LooksRare, a marketplace that launched in January and went on to challenge power player OpenSea, turned out to be fake.
 In February, Chainalysis reported “significant” wash trading on NFT platforms.
 Their findings made international news.
 On May 4, the first day that Coinbase opened its NFT marketplace to the public, the platform had barely any users.
 This was after Coinbase boasted that 4 million were on the waitlist.

 If you accept the NFT market is real, you have to be willing to accept that there are people on the planet who are willing to plunk down $350,000 for a Bored Ape NFT so they can go to a Yacht Club party in New York and a warehouse party in Brooklyn.

 You have to accept that Jimmy Fallon, Paris Hilton, Madonna, and dozens of other celebs believe that monkey JPEGs are a good investment — and they weren’t gifted these pricey tokens by friends in the entertainment industry, who also happen to be heavily invested in NFT projects.